 For the Love of Plants

 Well, there is no other way to say this: my mom is a plant junkie.
 Her wish allegedly ping-pongs between "more plants" and "more space to plant plants".
-I believe that if she had her way, she would turn half of our house into a garden with bonsais and more exotic plants.
+I believe that if she had her way, she would turn half of our house into a garden with bonsai and other exotic plants.

-It's quite unfortunate that in reality, she has to settle with only a small outdoor garden and two even smaller indoor ones.
-But my mom has truly been making the most out of what she has (like she always does).
-As of now, she is almost done working her magic on our front yard, and I think she has all the reason to be proud of it.
+It's quite unfortunate that, in reality, she has to settle for only a small outdoor garden and two even smaller indoor ones.
+But my mom has truly been making the most of what she has (like she always does).
+As of now, she is almost done working her magic on our front yard, and I think she has every reason to be proud of it.

 While I never understood this particular hobby of hers, curating this post has started to show me the appeal of gardening.
 Am I slowly turning into my mother?

 It was raining continuously yesterday—I had to quickly go out and snap some pictures of our front yard garden while it was drizzling in the late afternoon.
 In retrospect, I don't regret that I procrastinated taking pictures earlier in the morning when the weather was dry.
-The rain gave this particular after-effect to my mom's garden.
+The rain added a certain after-effect to my mom's garden.
 It looked beautiful.

-Disclaimer: Both my mom and I are not, in any way, plant experts, but we have tried our best to figure out the name of each plant by cross-checking it to the Wikispecies (links are attached below).
-Do let us know if by any chance we have mistaken some.
+Disclaimer: Both my mom and I are not, in any way, plant experts, but we have tried our best to figure out the name of each plant by cross-checking them on Wikispecies (links are attached below).
+Do let us know if, by any chance, we have mistaken some.

 Violet and green Episcia reptans, also known as the flame violet, grow on the left side of the path.
-You might notice a bald spot in the middle of the violet bunch, but worry not, for more will vine with time.
+You might notice a bald spot in the middle of the violet bunch, but worry not—more will vine with time.

 On the right side, however, grows a line of Carex morrowii (or Japanese sedge) as its border.
 Here is a closer look for you:

 Please note that this corner is still a work in progress.
 My mom has only planted a pot, some Neoregelia farinosa (from the Bromeliaceae familia), and two big black stones so far.
-On the right side nearest to the wall, there grows some Zephyranthes rosea (also known as the rain lilies), though they haven't bloomed yet so stay tuned.
+On the right side nearest to the wall, there grows some Zephyranthes rosea (also known as rain lilies), though they haven't bloomed yet—so stay tuned.

 Moving on to the left corner, we will find a falling pot with pebble stones coming out of it.
-Since the clay's original color didn't appeal to her taste, my mom decided to color the pot with a striking bronze paint.
+Since the clay's original color didn't appeal to her taste, my mom decided to paint the pot a striking bronze.
 There is a small frog effigy behind it, a gift from an aunt.
 It stands under the shade of a pot of what we think is Philodendron xanadu.

 Scoot a little and there we have four pots of plants in the making.
 Two in the middle contain Graptopetalum paraguayense (a species of succulent known as the ghost plant) while the other two contain another Neoregelia farinosa.
 Surrounding those four pots are some Chlorophytum comosum (widely known as the spider plant), acting like protective soldiers.